 The Father will deal with the lost as He dealt with His own Son on the cross.
 He said, "I will strike the shepherd."
-[I]t pleased the Lord to bruise him; he hath put him to grief' Did the Father really strike Jesus, bruise Him, put Him to grief?
+[I]t pleased the Lord to bruise him; he hath put him to grief" Did the Father really strike Jesus, bruise Him, put Him to grief?
 No. This was a metaphor spoken in the modality of Biblical language.
 It occurred because of the great burden of sin Jesus bore on the cross.
 God lost jurisdiction over Him.
 God most emphatically did not harm Jesus in any way.
 His Father had the power to protect Him from every evil, but He did nothing.
 He could only stand aside and watch as His Son melted away to death.
 Because He had the power to prevent it, when Jesus suffered so greatly for our sins, God the Father says He caused it.
-As with the Sin-bearer, so with the sinner.
 Jurisdiction rules at the end.